TiredSkitarii/dragons-dice-gaming-club/README.md

 | Logo Navigation | Access Home Page via clicking on Nav Bar Logo on all pages | Home page opens |  PASS  |
 | Responsive screen | Layout of all pages change at pre-determins breakoints | Layout changes at certain breakpoints |  PASS  |

+All Code was also validates using the online W3C HTML Validator and CSS Validator - no errors were discovered during this Validation.

 ### Browser Compatibility

+The Webpage was tested on the following Browsers:
+- Google Chrome
+- Mirosoft Edge
+- Safari

+On all tests browsers the manual tests were repeated, and on all browsers they passed the tests

 ### Responsiveness

+The webpage was tested for responsiveness on the following screen sizes:
+- Mobile (360 x 740 approx)
+- Tablet (1024 x 1366 approx)
+- Laptop/Desktop screen (1920 x 1080 approx)

+On all sizes tests, the layout changed to match that determined by the code breakpoints.
+One area was identifies where the layout was less than opitimal on Screen Sizes between 992px and 768px, where the Timetable on the Home page was loading in two columns - this was changed to load into two columns at the large Breakpoint (992px) instead of the medium (768px), providing a better viusal experience at these sizes.

 ### User Stories

+1. As a New Visitor to this site, I want to learn more about what the Club does, so I can see if it meets my needs This is met by the "About Us" Section of the Home Page

+2. As a New Visitor to this site, I want to learn more about the Club's values, so I can see if it meets my preferences.
+This is met by the "What we stand fpr" section of the Home Page

+3. As a New Visitor to this site, I want to learn more about the Clubs regular activites, so I can see if it supports any of the games I play.
+This is met by the "Weekly Activities" section, as well as by information in the "About Us" Section of the Home Page

+4. As a New Visitor to this site, I want to see when the Club is running, so I can see if I can take part.
+This is met by the "Weekly Acivities " Section of the Home Page

+5. As a New Visitor to this site, I want to be able to easily contact the club, so I can sign up or ask a question.
+This is met by the Contact Form and the "Contact Information" in the Footer on the Home/Event Page.
+It is enabled by the Buttons on the NavBar and Home Page to the Contact Form

+6. As an Exisiting Member of the club, I want to see what new events are upcoming, so I can see if I can take part.
+This is met by the Events Page

+7. As an Exisiting Member of the club, I want to be able to easily contact the club, so I can sign up for events or request new information.
+This is met by the Contact Form, via the links on the Event Page for each Event

 ## Deployment